hudson155/kairo/kairo-darb/README.md

 # DARB

 DARB stands for "dense-ish albeit readable binary".

-It's a medium-density way to encode boolean lists while maintaining human-readability.
+It's a compact way to encode boolean lists into short strings, while still keeping them human-readable.
-The main intention here is to cut down on JWT token size (especially when including long permission lists in the JWT), but it could be used for other purposes as well.
+The primary use case is **shrinking long permission lists inside JWTs**, but DARB can be used anywhere you need a balance of efficiency and human-readability.

+### Why DARB?

+- **JWT-friendly:** Dramatically reduces the size of tokens with long boolean/permission lists.
+- **Readable at a glance:** Unlike raw binary or base64, you can still tell the list length and understand its contents without tooling.
+- **Space savings:** Up to 75% smaller than a naive string representation.

 _Note: Don't use this library for HTTP response body compression.
 There are already great HTTP compression libraries for that._

+### By example...

 ```kotlin
 val darb = "23.2CB08E"